suabochica/aws-playgroud/clf-c02/docs/13-security-and-compliance.md

 To store multiple string values in one secret, we recommend that you use a JSON text string with key-value pairs

-AWS Secrets Manager helps you manage, retrieve, and rotate database credentials, application credentials, OAuth tokens, API keys, and other secrets throughout their lifecycles.
+AWS Secrets Manager helps you manage, retrieve, and rotate database credentials, application credentials, OAuth tokens, API keys, and other secrets throughout their life cycle.
 Many AWS services store and use secrets in Secrets Manager.

 Secrets Manager helps you improve your security posture, because you no longer need hard-coded credentials in application source code.
 Storing the credentials in Secrets Manager helps avoid possible compromise by anyone who can inspect your application or the components.
 You replace hard-coded credentials with a runtime call to the Secrets Manager service to retrieve credentials dynamically when you need them.
 The secrets are encrypted using KMS.